 In June 2021, our board of directors adopted and our stockholders approved the 2021 Plan, which became effective on June 16, 2021.
 The 2021 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, awards of restricted stock, restricted stock units and other stock-based awards.
 Upon effectiveness of the 2021 Plan, the number of shares of our common stock reserved for issuance under the 2021 Plan was the sum of: (1) 3,466,530 shares; plus (2) the number of shares as is equal to the sum of (x) the number of shares of our common stock reserved for issuance under the 2018 Plan that remained available for grant under the 2018 Plan immediately prior to the effectiveness of the registration statement for our IPO and (y) the number of shares of our common stock subject to outstanding awards granted under the 2018 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, commencing on January 1, 2022 and continuing until, and including, January 1, 2031, equal to the lesser of (i) 5% of the number of shares of our common stock outstanding on such date and (ii) the number of shares of our common stock determined by our board of directors.
-On January 1, 2022, 2,425,587 shares were added to the shares reserved for issuance under the 2021 Plan in the first of these annual increases.
-Subject to adjustment in the event of certain changes in our capitalization, as of December 31, 2021, up to 5,894,272 of the shares of our common stock available for issuance under the 2021 Plan may be issued as incentive stock options.
+On January 1, 2023, 3,086,541 shares were added to the shares reserved for issuance under the 2021 Plan as a result of this most recent annual increase.
+Subject to adjustment in the event of certain changes in our capitalization, as of December 31, 2022, up to 5,691,743 of the shares of our common stock available for issuance under the 2021 Plan may be issued as incentive stock options.